 You can add, remove, and rearrange buttons on these toolbars.
-You can also display or hide text labels and tool tips for the buttons on these toolbars, and change button size.
-All toolbar customization options are on the Customize dialog box.
+You can also display or hide text labels and tool tips for the buttons on these toolbars.
+All toolbar customization options are in the Customize dialog box.

 To Display the Customize Dialog Box: